-Strong long-term trends in forest growth and water use efficiency have been observed around the world since the industrial revolution.
-Two major drivers have been implicated a changing climate and increasing atmospheric carbon dioxide concentrations [Newman et al., 2011].
+Since the industrial revolution, a shifting climate and increasing carbon dioxide (CO2) levels have disrupted patterns of forest growth [Newman et al., 2011].
 Evidence for a positive effect of CO2 on forest growth, often referred to as “carbon fertilization”, is mixed and controversial.
-Lab experiments and theoretical expectations show increases in growth due to an increase in photosynthetic efficiency and a decrease in stomatal conductance, reducing water requirements [Conroy et al., 1986; Huang et al., 2007].
-But other phenological and ecological changes as carbon dioxide levels increase, making it difficult to extrapolate to a more natural setting, due to p that occur [Asshoff et al., 2006; Stewart and Hoddinott, 1993].
-As a result, outdoor large-scale Free Air Carbon dioxide Enrichment (FACE) experiments have been set up to examine the question, however their results are species and ecosystem specific [Asshoff et al., 2006; Körner et al., 2005; Norby et al., 2005].
-Reviews of the findings suggest that direct carbon dioxide enrichment typically increases productivity in tree species but these gains are often slowed as other factors (typically nutrients, with nitrogen being the best studied) become more limiting; plant species compositions may also shift in this new competitive landscape [Ainsworth and Long, 2005; Norby and Zak, 2011].
-Attempts to look for carbon fertilization in the tree ring records suffer from a number of methodological difficulties but the large-scale reviews suggests that the effect is largely absent [Gedalof and Berg, 2010; Peñuelas et al., 2011; Silva and Anand, 2012].
-The primary challenge in dendrochronological analysis is the extraction of a reliable index of tree growth over time (or alternate measurements like wood isotope ratios).
-Tree ring data is inherently biological; growth varies not only by year but with age and tree as well.
+Laboratory experiments and theoretical expectations show that tree growth increases due to improved photosynthetic efficiency and decreased in stomatal conductance, which reduce water requirements [Conroy et al., 1986; Huang et al., 2007].
+But as CO2 levels increase other developmentaland ecological changes occur, making it difficult to extrapolate these results to a more natural setting, [Asshoff et al., 2006; Stewart and Hoddinott, 1993].
+As a result, outdoor large-scale Free Air Carbon dioxide Enrichment (FACE) experiments have been set up to examine the effects of carbon fertilization[Asshoff et al., 2006; Körner et al., 2005; Norby et al., 2005].
+Reviews of the findings suggest that direct CO2 enrichment typically increases tree productivity but these gains are often slowed as other factors (typically nutrients, with nitrogen being the most studied) become more limiting; plant species composition may also shift [Ainsworth and Long, 2005; Norby and Zak, 2011].

+Tree rings can serve as a record of tree growth long into the past, and are a powerful tool for understanding the link between growth and the environment.
+Attempts to find evidence for carbon fertilization in the tree ring records suffer from several methodological difficulties, but recent global analyses suggests that the effect is largely absent [Gedalof and Berg, 2010; Peñuelas et al., 2011; Silva and Anand, 2012].
+The primary challenge in dendrochronological analysis is the extraction of a reliable index of tree growth over time (or alternate measurements such as wood isotope ratios).
+The analysis of tree ring data cannot be divorced from its fundamentally biological nature; growth varies not only by year but with age and species and microsite as well.
 To address this, dendrochronologists turn to the techniques of standardization, controlling for unwanted effects (typically age-driven) to extract a common, climate-sensitive chronology.
-There are two broad approaches to this problem, individual series standardization and regional curve standardization.
-Individual series standardization attempts to remove the age-driven trend in one series (a tree ring record from a single tree) at a time, using parametric models of the change in growth by age or by removing low-frequency (presumably age-driven) variability.
-As a result, the ability of individual series standardization to capture long-term trends in growth is limited [Cook et al., 1995].
-By contrast, regional curve standardization estimates the common effect of age on each tree, removes it, and then estimates the time-driven variability (forcing) [Briffa and Melvin, 2011].
+The two broad approaches to this problem are individual series standardization and regional curve standardization.
+Individual series standardization is intended to remove the age-driven trend in one series (a tree ring record from a single tree) at a time, using parametric models of the change in growth by age or by removing low-frequency (presumably age-driven) variability.
+As a result, individual series standardization is a poor approach for capturing long-term trends in growth [Cook et al., 1995].
+In contrast, regional curve standardization is used to estimate the common effect of age on each tree, remove it, and then estimate the time-driven variability (referred to as forcing) [Briffa and Melvin, 2011].

 If, however, the observed tree ring data varies systematically by tree as well, the estimates produced by regional curve standardization are flawed.
-This is known as differing-contemparaneous-growth-rate bias, and when there is a persistent link between tree productivity and either age or year, this results in modern sample bias [Briffa and Melvin, 2011].
+This is known as differing-contemporaneous-growth-rate bias, and when the link between tree productivity and either age or year is persistent, it results in modern sample bias [Briffa and Melvin, 2011].
 In that case, the forcing is underestimated in years where the mean intrinsic growth rate of the trees in the chronology is low, and overestimated where it is high.
-The high frequency variability is retained accurately, but the long-term trend is seriously compromised, making the detection of carbon fertilization or climate change effects extremely difficult [Brienen et al., 2012a, 2012b].
-Factor regression standardization extends regional curve standardization using classical regression techniques to account for tree-level productivity as well, simply solving the problem of modern sample bias [Cecile and Anand, in submission].
+The high frequency variability is retained accurately, but the long-term trend is compromised, making the detection of carbon fertilization or climate change effects extremely difficult [Brienen et al., 2012a,b].
+Factor regression standardization extends regional curve standardization using classical regression techniques to account for tree-level productivity as well, providing a simple solution to the problem of modern sample bias [Cecile and Anand, in review].